 If there was one word that captures the spirit of Rwanda, it would probably be “resilience”.
 Having been torn apart by the 1994 genocide against the Tutsi, the country has been transformed through visionary leadership and the gentle and optimistic nature of its people.
-Their shared love for the “land of a thousand hills” is at the heart of this remarkable story of recovery and rebirth; a story by Lydia Nzayo is proud to be a part of.
+Their shared love for the “land of a thousand hills” is at the heart of this remarkable story of recovery and rebirth; a story that Lydia Nzayo is proud to be a part of.

 Singita Kwitonda Lodge